tasal9/ZamAI/Building-Neovim.md

 make CMAKE_INSTALL_PREFIX=$HOME/local/nvim install
 ```

 CMake, our main build system, caches a lot of things in `build/CMakeCache.txt`.
 If you ever want to change `CMAKE_BUILD_TYPE` or `CMAKE_INSTALL_PREFIX`, run `rm -rf build` first.
-This is also required when rebuilding after a commit adds or removes files (including from `runtime`) -- when in doubt, `make distclean` (which is basically a shortcut for `rm -rf build .deps`).
+This is also required when rebuilding after a Git commit adds or removes files (including from `runtime`) -- when in doubt, run `make distclean` (which is basically a shortcut for `rm -rf build .deps`).

-By default (`USE_BUNDLED=1`), Nvim downloads and statically links its needed dependencies.
-In order to be able to use a debugger on these libraries, you might want to compile them with debug informations as well:
+By default (`USE_BUNDLED=1`), Neovim downloads and statically links its needed dependencies.
+In order to be able to use a debugger on these libraries, you might want to compile them with debug information as well:

 ```
 make distclean